-I did hear of Empanadas long before I ever had one, and heard of families getting together to make dozens for holiday events.
+I heard of Empanadas long before I ever had one – of families getting together to make dozens for holidays.
 I can only imagine the labor of love.
 There’s no need to wait for a holiday, though, if you just want a few.
 Sure, they’re a little involved to make but with a good dough recipe, it goes much easier.

 Add some cheese if you’d like; a 1/2 a cup or so doesn’t make much difference in volume, but if you use more, reduce the amount of vegetables or meat by a bit – not by a straight one to one ratio, because the cheese melts into nothing – for a cup of cheese, I’d reduce the rest of the filling by about a half a cup.
 Remember, it all has to fit inside the round of dough!